-Rubicely Hernández Zamacona (2015 grad) has accepted a position at the Walton Family Foundation.
-She serves as a community liaison and works on outreach to the Latino community of Northwest Arkansas.
+Rubicely Hernández Zamacona (2015 grad) served as a GA for LAST in 2015-16.
+She currently works at the Walton Family Foundation, where she serves as a community liaison and works on outreach to the Latino community of Northwest Arkansas.